stoeps13/connections-doc/source/admin/install/t_prof_tdi_mapfields.md

 Edit the map\_dbrepos\_from\_source.properties file to map fields between the Profiles database and the LDAP directory.
 Open the profiles\_functions.js file to see the options for the different mapping functions.
 You can add your own functions if necessary.

+!!! note
-**Note:** When you run the Profiles population wizard in interactive mode, it generates two property files in the Wizards\\TDIPopulation directory: a tdisetting.properties file and a mappings.properties file.
+    When you run the Profiles population wizard in interactive mode, it generates two property files in the Wizards\\TDIPopulation directory: a tdisetting.properties file and a mappings.properties file.
 The properties in mappings.properties are very similar to those in map\_dbrepos\_from\_source.properties.

 To map fields, complete the following steps:

+!!! note
-**Note:** In order to manually populate the Profiles database, ensure you have [Set up the Security Directory Integrator Solutions directory \(tdisol\)](t_setting_up_security_dir_integ_solutions_dir.md).
+    In order to manually populate the Profiles database, ensure you have [Set up the Security Directory Integrator Solutions directory \(tdisol\)](t_setting_up_security_dir_integ_solutions_dir.md).

 1. Edit the properties files to define the mapping between the LDAP directory and the Profiles database.
 Consider using LDAP viewer software to help you map the fields.
 To define the mappings that are used when populating the Profiles database from the enterprise directory: